projFRAFOL/projFRAFOL/Defects4j-FlaskApp/README.md

 FRAFOL is an educational framework designed to introduce and teach the concepts and practices of mutation testing.
 It provides a comprehensive environment where learners can experiment with different mutation testing tools.
 The framework includes a curated collection of buggy projects provided by Defects4j, offering hands-on experience in identifying and resolving code defects.

 ## Installation
+Clone the project using the following command: `git clone https://github.com/PedroTav/Defects4jFlaskApp.git`

 In order to use FRAFOL it is required to install Docker in your system.
-The following guidelines are instructions in the installation of Docker on both Windows and Linux machines.
+The following guidelines are instructions in the installation of Docker on both Windows, macOS and Linux machines.

 ### For Windows